Arman10101999/LinkedIn-App/README.md

+#About this project
+npx create-react-app Linkedin-clone --template redux

+This project is the clone of LinkedIn application using React , Redux and Material UI for frontend view.I have used Firebase for authentication and real time backend services.

+What is Redux?
+Firstly it is a state management library for Javascript applications.
+It is a predictable state container designed to help write JS apps that beave consistently across client , server and native environments and are easy to test.
+It operates on a single global state object that represents the entire state of an application.

+What is Firebase ? it have set fo tools provided by Google and its basically allows real time backend and host the app and also helps in authentication.

+this project took almost 1 week to complete.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.